 Testosterone therapy may be used for a variety of medical conditions.
-Testosterone therapy may have side effects, such as acne or other skin problems, prostate growth, and reduced sperm production.
+It may come with

 Testosterone therapy is usually given for one of two reasons.
-Some men suffer from a condition known as hypogonadism.
+First, some people have a condition known as hypogonadism.
 If you have hypogonadism, your body doesn’t make enough testosterone.
-Testosterone is important.
+Testosterone is an important hormone.
 It plays a key role in the development and maintenance of male physical traits.

-Testosterone levels start to decline in men after age 30, but the decline is gradual.
-That decrease in testosterone is the second reason a man may be given testosterone therapy.
-Some men want to make up for the lost muscle mass and sex drive that results from this natural decrease in testosterone.
+The second reason is to treat the natural decline of testosterone.
+Testosterone levels start to decline in males after age 30, but the decline is gradual.
+Some may want to make up for the lost muscle mass and sex drive that can result from this decrease in testosterone.

-Cholesterol is a type of fat or lipid found in the bloodstream.
-We need some cholesterol for healthy cell productions.
-A buildup of too much LDL cholesterol, however, leads to the formation of plaques in the arteries.
+Cholesterol is a fat-like substance found in the bloodstream.
+People need some cholesterol for healthy cell production.
+A buildup of too much LDL cholesterol, however, leads to the formation of plaque in the walls of arteries.
 This is known as atherosclerosis.

-Scientists have observed that men who take testosterone medications may have decreases in their HDL levels.
-Results of studies have not been consistent, however.
-The effect of testosterone on HDL cholesterol appears to vary depending on the person.
+The effect of testosterone on HDL cholesterol may vary depending on the person.
 Age may be a factor.
 The type or dose of your testosterone medication may also influence its effect on your cholesterol.

-As more and more men consider taking testosterone supplements, it’s encouraging to know that there’s a lot of research about the safety and value of this type of hormone replacement therapy.
+Currently, the effect of testosterone on cholesterol isn’t clear.
+As more and more people consider taking testosterone supplements, it’s encouraging to know that there are a lot of researchers looking into the safety and value of this type of hormone replacement therapy.

-Follow your doctor’s advice about a heart-healthy lifestyle and taking any prescribed medications.
+Follow your doctor’s advice about a heart-healthy lifestyle, and take any prescribed medications.
 This can help keep your cholesterol, blood pressure, and other manageable risk factors under control.